kujaw/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the _lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I blurred image using Gaussian blur filter to reduce image noise.
-Those two steps were necessary to further perform edge detection on the image using Canny edge detection algorithm.
-Afterwards I drafted area of interest for line finding algorithm so that no lines will be detected outside this area making whole process more accurate.
-Then the image is processed by Hough Line Transform to output detected straight lines on a black blackground.
-In the end both original image and image with only drawn lines are combined so user can see original image with lines.
+My pipeline consisted of 6 steps.
+First, I convert the image to grayscale (img 1), then I blurr it using Gaussian blurr filter to reduce image noise (img 2).
+Those two steps are necessary to further perform edge detection on the image using Canny edge detection algorithm (img 3).
+Afterwards I draft area of interest for line finding algorithm so that no lines will be detected outside this area making whole process more accurate (img 4).
+Then the image is processed by Hough Line Transform to output detected straight lines on black blackground (img 6).
+The last, sixth step, is to combine original image and image with only drawn lines so user can see original image with lineson it (img 7).

 In order to draw a single line on the left and right side of a lane, I modified the draw_lines() function by splitting lines for left and right lane using computed slopes of those lines.
 Then for each lane, for each slope and point I computed median so that I've got only one averaged slope and two averaged points for each line.
 In order to get more stability I've used moving average (median) over 10 last frames.
 In the end, I've got two averaged lines which I draw using cv2.lines() function.
+Compare img 5 and img 6 for difference between before/after modification.

 If you'd like to include images to show how the pipeline works, here is how to include an image: